GamesRadar+ Verdict

 At $150, the Division isn't going to suit everyone's needs.
 It's a luxury customizable backpack with plenty of storage space and some thoughtful additional features as well.
 If your main device is 15.6-inches and you're looking for a water resistant all-in-one everyday transport solution with a little personal flair, it's an excellent choice.
 There's plenty of room for everything an on-the-go PC player might need, while still keeping things low-key and as slimline as possible.
 However, if you've got a particularly expensive machine or you're more concerned with safety than storage options, this might not be the best option.

-For full customization options, be sure to head to the Timbuk2 official store page
+For full customization options, be sure to head to the Timbuk2 official store page.

 How we tested the Timbuk2 Division backpack

 I used the Timbuk2 Division backpack over the course of two weeks, for everything from dog walks to cross-country trips.
 In that time, I was primarily transporting a 15.6-inch Asus TUF Dash F15, but also used the backpack as an everyday carry-all for shorter trips as well.
-For more information on how we make our recommendations, check out the full GamesRadar+ Hardware Policy
+For more information on how we make our recommendations, check out the full GamesRadar+ Hardware Policy.

 For more storage options, we're also rounding up the best Nintendo Switch carry cases.
 Or, to maximise your portable play, check out the best mobile controllers and the best gaming earbuds on the market.

 Managing Editor of Hardware at GamesRadar+, I originally landed in hardware at our sister site TechRadar before moving over to GamesRadar.
 In between, I've written for Tom’s Guide, Wireframe, The Indie Game Website and That Video Game Blog, covering everything from the PS5 launch to the Apple Pencil.
-Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards and mice that come with them), and tracking everything that suggests VR is about to take over our lives.
+Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards, headsets and mice that come with them), PS5, and trying to find the perfect projector.